 Exactly g of FAS is weighed out in a clean weighing bottle.
 It is transferred to a 100ml standard Volumetric flask through a funnel, dissolved in 1⁄2 test tube dilute H2SO4.
 The solution is made up to the mark with distilled water.
 It is shaken well to make homogenous.
-The normality of standard solution is calculated from the weighing data.
+The Normality of standard FAS solution is calculated from the weighing data.

-PART-B: STANDARDIZATION OF GIVEN KMnO4 SOLUTION:
+PART-B: STANDARDIZATION OF GIVEN KMnO4 (Potassium permanganate) SOLUTION:

 - 1) 20 ml of the prepared std.
 Ferrous Amm.
-Sulphate solution is pipetted out into a clean conical flask. - 2) 10 ml of dilute H2SO4(6N) solution (1/2 Test Tube is added to provide acidic medium. - 3) This solution is titrated with KMnO4 (taken in the burette) to a faint pink color which persists for at least a minute.
+Sulphate solution is pipetted out into a clean conical flask. - 2) 10 ml of dilute H2SO4(6N) solution (1/2 Test Tube is added to provide acidic medium). - 3) This solution is titrated with KMnO4 (taken in the burette) to a faint pink color which persists for at least a minute.
 This is the end point.
-(Last addition of KMnO4 should be dropwise with particular care to allow each drop to become decolorized before the next is added). - 4) The process is repeated till, at least two concordant values are obtained.
+(Last addition of KMnO4 should be dropwise with particular care to allow each drop to become decolorized before the next is added). - 4) The process is repeated till, atleast two concordant values are obtained. - 5) From the titration data, Normality of KMnO4 is calculated.